ernestocanibano/CarND-Advanced-Lane-Lines-P4/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+The pipeline fails when another vertical lines appear in the road: for example when the asphalt has two different colors, black wheel marks...
+I solved this with the sanity check.
+To improve the pipeline I think i will have to improve de detection of the lines (function `thresholdImage()` in cell 16).
+With this i think it would be possible to detect the lines in the third video.